UV filters – protection for your lenses, without compromise

 💡 Expert tip from Riko Best:

-"I recommend using a well-coated UV filter to anyone working with high-quality lenses.
-Especially when you're on the go or during spontaneous shoots, it protects your front lens from anything that happens quickly—without compromising image quality.
+"I recommend using a well-coated UV filter for anyone working with high-quality lenses.
+Especially when you're on the go or on spontaneous shoots, it protects your front lens from anything that happens quickly—without compromising image quality.
 I personally use it on all lenses that I regularly travel with."

 ✅ Conclusion